HDF5

 hdf5::loadHDF5Ex(db,`tb,,"/large_file.h5", "large_table")

-• SEQ in-memory partitioned table
+• SEQ partitioned table in memory

 db = database("", SEQ, 16)